 In accordance with Law 1, all lines must be of the same width, which must be not more than 12cm (5in).
 The additional pitch marking should be discussed in advance with FA or CFA staff.
 Upon agreement, providers may wish to consider having the corner right angles stitched into the carpet to act as a permanent guide for over marking.
-For an example, please refer to page 50.
+For an example, please refer to page 8 of the Appendices document for The FA guide to 3G football turf pitch design principles and layouts.